Greenhouse gas savings

 The design of the Eastern Creek UR-3R Facility minimises water and energy use:

 - The facility promotes sustainable water use through rain water use.
 The roof of each building has been designed as catchment areas for rain water which is then stored in tanks for use on site.
-Storm water from pavement runoff is also captured for use in the process, further reducing the need for the addition of water from the town scheme.
+Storm water from pavement runoff is also captured for use in the process, further reducing the need for the addition of town water.

 Resources recovery and impact of recycling